 - The Tao of Democracy: Using Co-Intelligence to Create a World that Works for All with Rosa Zubizarreta (The Writers’ Collective, 2003)

-- Reality Show – Smarter Together: In Collaboration with Jim Rough (originator of the Wisdom Council process, also known as Civic Councils), producer Mark Marinaccio and Beetz Filmproduction in Berlin, Martin has initiated the design of a TV event.
+Reality Show – Smarter Together: In Collaboration with Jim Rough (originator of the Wisdom Council process, also known as Civic Councils), producer Mark Marinaccio and Beetz Filmproduction in Berlin, Martin has initiated the design of this TV event.
 In this show a group of randomly selected individuals and the TV viewers interactively address and co-create solutions for controversial issues like institutional racism or rising inequality.
 Experts and decisions-makers are included in this process.

 To contact Martin Rausch: email@example.com